exograph/examples/todo-with-nextjs-google-auth/README.md

 You'll also need to create a Google API Client ID by following these [instructions](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid).

-Once you have your Google API Client ID, copy the `.env.local.example` file to `.env.local` in the web directory.
-Then, update the `NEXT_PUBLIC_GOOGLE_ID` variable with that ID.

 ## Running the application

-Clone this repository to your local machine and navigate to the root directory.
+Clone this repository to your local machine and navigate to the `todo-with-nextjs-google-auth` directory.

 ### Backend